Portland Place: History and topography

 Portland Place is the wide street at the top of this 1790s map.
 At that time it terminated abruptly to the south at the gardens of Foley House.

 The street was laid out by the brothers Robert and James Adam for the Duke of Portland in the 1770s and originally ran north from the gardens of a detached mansion called Foley House.
 It was said that the exceptional width of the street was conditioned by the Duke's obligation to his tenant, Lord Foley, that his views to the north would not be obscured.

 In the early 19th century, Portland Place was incorporated into the royal route from Carlton House to Regent's Park via Langham Place, developed for the Prince Regent by John Nash.
-The street is unusually wide for central London (33 metres / 110 feet).
+The street is unusually wide for central London (33 metres / 34 m).
 The ambitious plans included a third circus to complement Piccadilly Circus and Oxford Circus known as Regent's Circus; the remains of this plan survive today in the wide space surrounding the street's junction with Marylebone Road.
 The Spanish Embassy was located at Portland Place from 1819 to 1821.